WhaleFromMars/peoplebot-definitive-edition/README.md

 - `DEV_GUILD_ID` – Guild ID used for fast slash-command registration during development (18-digit server ID).
 - `BOTH_EMBEDDER_SIZE_LIMIT` – Maximum number of bytes the embedder is allowed to download when enabled.
 - `BOTH_EMBEDDER_CONCURRENCY_LIMIT` – Concurrent download limit for the embedder module.

+## Roadmap

+- [ ] Wrap ffmpeg directly instead of using yt_dlps post processing, for better control
+- [ ] use a database for storing user preferences (default command flags) and guild specific settings/envs
+  - [ ] planned guild settings:
+    - [ ] prefix
+    - [ ] language
+    - [ ] toggle webm usage for embedder module (defaults to disabled atm)
+    - [ ] s3 url/auth key
+- [ ] s3 upload functionality for embedder module when the file size exceeds the guilds upload limit (each guild can specify their s3 instance/auth with the above)